umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Copying-a-Page/index.md

 # Copying a Page

-If you want to re-use a page or structure you have created previously you can copy the page and its sub-pages to a different place within the site structure.
-When you copy a page all of its sub-pages will also be copied as the default setting.
-You can choose to not have the sub-pages copied.
+If you want to re-use a page or structure you have created previously you can copy the page and its child pages to a different place within the site structure.
+When you copy a page all of its child pages will also be copied as the default setting.
+You can choose to not have the child pages copied.
  You can define whether links should be automatically updated, or keep the linkage with the original pages.